photo by Nickleen Faucher

-Cocoa Butter - deeply hydrating, high in antioxidents that fight off free radicals (cause of skin stressors and signs of aging), helps soothe sensitive skin and irritations, helps smooth scars and wrinkles
+Cocoa Butter - improves skins elasticity, deeply hydrating, high in fatty acids and antioxidents, helps soothe sensitive skin and irritations, helps smooth scars and wrinkles

-Hempseed Oil - non-clogging oil that helps reduce size of pores, protects the skin from free radicals, provides essential nutrients required to maintain epidermal lipids, improves elasticity and softness, anti-inflammatory, reduces redness, treats psoriasis and eczema.
+Hempseed Oil - non-clogging oil that helps reduce size of pores, protects the skin from free radicals, provides essential nutrients required to maintain epidermal lipids, improves elasticity and softness, anti-inflammatory, reduces redness, used to treat psoriasis and eczema.

-Lavender - used in aromatherapy as as anti-depressant, anti-microbal, antiseptic, deodorant, insecticide, sedative
+Lavender - used as anti-depressant, anti-microbal, antiseptic, deodorant, insecticide, sedative

-Lemongrass - invigorating, antiseptic and astringent, helps fight acne and greasy skin, used in aromatherapy as an anti-depressant or on skin to soothe muscular nerves and pain, said to keep insects away
+Lemongrass - invigorating, antiseptic and astringent, helps fight acne and greasy skin, used on skin to soothe muscular nerves and pain, said to keep insects away

-Orange - used in aromatherapy as an antidepressant and an aphrodisiac, antiseptic, also used as a deodorant and to combat dull skin and stress
+Orange - used as antiseptic, as a deodorant, and to combat dull skin and stress

 Pine - used for cuts and sores, excessive perspiration, can help with rheumatism, arthritis, gout, muscular aches and pains, stimulates circulation

-Tea Tree - a powerful immune stimulant, can help to fight bacteria, fungi, and viruses, there is evidence that Tea Tree oil massage prior to an operation may help to fortify the body and reduce post-operative shock, combats acne, oily skin
+Tea Tree - a powerful immune stimulant, can help to fight bacteria, fungi, and viruses, combats acne, oily skin